cjntaylor/node-cmake/docs/NcmakeManual.md

 Usage: `ncmake [options] <command>`

 Only a single command is interpreted.
-Options should preceed the command but can occur in any order.
+Options should precede the command but can occur in any order.

 | **Command**   | **Description**
 |:--------------|:--------------------------------------------------------